 Austria is a key partner for Switzerland in this area.
 Cooperation between the two countries is diverse and particularly extensive in the fields of transport, energy, health and future technologies.
 The current EU research framework programme 'Horizon 2020' greatly facilitates the excellent networking and cooperation between researchers and institutions in both countries.
 With almost 450 collaborative projects to date, Austria is one of Switzerland's top ten partner countries in this field.
 Between mid-2014 and mid-2019, the Swiss National Science Foundation also supported over 400 projects that included Austrian involvement.
 Students from Austria form the fifth largest group of foreign students in Switzerland (around 1,300 in 2018/19); there are also around 500 Swiss nationals studying in Austria.

 Switzerland is actively engaged in promoting a diverse presence of Swiss artists in all parts of the Austrian cultural scene.
 The diplomatic representations and cultural institutes of both countries work closely together in that respect.
-Cultural talks take place regularly at government level every two years.
+An informal bilateral culture dialogue takes place at government level every two years.
 During these discussions, Switzerland and Austria agreed to increase cooperation in the organisation of cultural events in third countries.
 An example of this is the collaborative project between the FDFA/Pro Helvetia and the 61 Austrian libraries abroad, which was agreed in 2013 and has since been successfully implemented.

 Swiss living in Austria